 Today, the scientific community uses ad hoc approaches to data exploration, but such approaches have serious limitations.
-In particular, scientists and engineers must expend substantial effort managing data (such as scripts that encode computational tasks, raw data, data products, images, and notes) and recording provenance information (that is, all the information necessary to reproduce a certain piece of data) so that they can answer basic questions: Who created a data product and when?
+In particular, scientists and engineers must expend substantial effort managing data (such as scripts that encode computational tasks, raw data, data products, images, and notes) and recording provenance information (that is, all the information necessary for reproducing a certain piece of data) so that they can answer basic questions: Who created a data product and when?
 When was it modified, and who modified it?
 What process was used to create the data product?
 Were two data products derived from the same raw data?
-This process is not only time-consuming, but also error-prone.
+Not only is this process time-consuming, it's also error-prone.